Brand Safety: The Ultimate Guide

 Avoid blacklisted publishers

 This might seem like an obvious one, but blacklisted published sometimes seem attractive.
 Particularly with their low prices and aggressive marketing.
-But by choosing a blacklisted publisher you are putting your brand in danger.
+But by choosing a blacklisted publisher you are putting your brand safety in danger.
 Avoid.

 Use insights to monitor campaigns in real-time